tobeyleonard/tobeyleonard.github.io/_pages/about.md

 <h3>Call for Papers & Conference Participation</h3>

 <p align="justify">
   <strong>Special Issue:</strong> We are co-hosting a Special Issue titled "<a href="https://www.mdpi.com/journal/photonics/special_issues/HPH62OU5VY">Metasurfaces and Meta-Devices: From Fundamentals to Applications</a>" in the journal <em>Photonics</em>.
-The submission deadline is <strong>April 30, 2026</strong>.
+The submission deadline is <strong>December 31, 2026</strong>.
 Original research and review articles relevant to the theme are welcome.
 </p>

 <p align="justify">